-I invite you to rally in support of Tanama's mission, which is to unleash the power of smallholder farmers-and women farmers in particular-to change their own destiny as well as the world's.
+I invite you to join in supporting Tanama's mission, which is to unleash the power of smallholder farmers-and women farmers in particular-to change their own destiny as well as the world's.

 Illustration adapted by Thony Loui from a photo by Fabrice Monteiro, The Gaia Foundation.